bolt

 visibility1,240 Reading now

-India’s 2026 Goal: a Full Ev Battery Ecosystem
+India’s 2026 Goal: A Full EV Battery Ecosystem

 India aims to establish a complete EV battery manufacturing ecosystem in the next 2-3 years.
 Focus on local mining, processing, & production for 2026.